Stochastic Graph Neural Networks: Convergence Analysis

-Given the equivalence between Algorithms \ref{algo1} and \ref{algo2}, we analyze the convergence of the SGNN learning process by proving the convergence of the SGD counterpart; i.e., we prove there exists a sequence of tensors $\{\ccalH_t\}$ generated by the SGD that approaches a stationary point $\ccalH^*_s$ of \eqref{eq:mini}.
+Given the equivalence between the SGNN learning process and the SGD method in Algorithm \ref{algo2}, we analyze the convergence of the SGNN learning process by proving the convergence of the SGD counterpart; i.e., we prove there exists a sequence of tensors $\{\ccalH_t\}$ generated by the SGD that approaches a stationary point $\ccalH^*_s$ of \eqref{eq:mini}.
 Since problem \eqref{eq:mini} is nonconvex due to the nonlinear nature of the SGNN, we can no longer use the metric $\bar{C}(\ccalH) - \bar{C}(\ccalH^*_s)$ or $\|\ccalH - \ccalH_s^*\|_2^2$ as a convergence criterion.
 We instead use the gradient norm $\| \nabla_\ccalH \bar{C}(\ccalH)\|^2_2$, which is a typical surrogate to quantify stationarity and has also a similar order of magnitude as the above two quantities \cite{Ghadimi2013}.
 To render this analysis tractable, we assume the following.

 \begin{assumption} The expected cost $\bar{C}(\ccalH)$ in \eqref{eq:mini} is Lipschitz continuous.
 I.e., there exists a constant $C_L$ such that

 for any $\ccalH_1$ and $\ccalH_2$. \end{assumption}

 \begin{assumption} The stochastic cost $C(\bbS_{P:1},\ccalH)$ in \eqref{eq:PPP} has a $C_B$-bounded gradient norm.
 I.e., there exists a constant $C_B$ such that